 The classification of properties as investment property or property plant and equipment is based upon the intended use of the property.
 Properties held to earn commercial rentals or for capital appreciation are treated as investment properties.
-Properties that are used for administrative purposes or that are held for the provision of social housing are treated as property plant and equipment.
+Properties used for administrative purposes or those held for the provision of social housing are treated as property plant and equipment.